The Ultimate Sleep Posture Guide: Finding Your Perfect Spinal Alignment

 Can poor alignment cause headaches?

-Yes.
+It can.
 If your pillow is too high or too low, it can strain the muscles in your neck (cervical spine).
-This tension often radiates up, leading to tension headaches, especially upon waking.
+This tension may lead to tension headaches for some people, especially upon waking.

 How long does it take for my body to adjust to new alignment?